mhguo1/TRAPD/README.md

 # TRAPD

+NOTE: TRAPD is no longer undergoing active maintenance as there are newer and better software and approaches out there.
+Please see:
+- RV-EXCALIBER (Lali et al. _Nature Communications.
+2021)
+- CoCoRV (Chen et al. _Nature Communications.
+2022)
+- SCoRe (Artomov et al. _Nature Genetics. _2024)__

 Finding genes associated with Mendelian disorders can often be challenging.
 While some disorders are amenable gene discovery using family-based analyses (e.g., linkage or segregation), other disorders may be very challenging for a number of reasons (see Guo et al., AJHG.
 2016.
 PMID: 27545677).
 One approach to identify genes associated with Mendelian disorders is to use burden testing, where the aggregate burden of rare protein-altering variants in each gene is tested against a set of suitable controls.
 While one may sequence a set of control samples or have control sample sequencing readily available, this is often too expensive and unavailable.
 Here, we provide a simple-to-use program called TRAPD (Testing Rare vAriants using Public Data) that allows for burden testing against publicly-available summary level data (e.g., ExAC or gnomAD).